jacobwoodward/n8n-nodes-smartsuite/README.md

 ### As an AI Agent Tool

-This node can be used as a tool with the n8n AI Agent node.
-When used as a tool, it provides a structured interface for the AI to interact with SmartSuite data.
+This node is designed to work seamlessly with the n8n AI Agent node.
+When used as a tool, it provides a structured interface for AI to interact with SmartSuite data.

+#### Using with AI Agent

+1. Add the SmartSuite node to your workflow
+2. Connect it to the "Tools" input of the AI Agent node
+3. Configure your SmartSuite credentials in the node
+4. The AI Agent will automatically recognize the SmartSuite tool and its capabilities

 #### Tool Capabilities